babettology/Project-RankingBoardGames/README.md

 # I. Overview

-This document provides an in-depth overview of the BoardGameGeek (BGG) dataset, the objective of the project, the initial problem, and the proposed alternative ranking strategy tailored to the BGG dataset using Python.
+This document introduces the BoardGameGeek (BGG) dataset and outlines our project's objective to enhance board game rankings.
+We identify the limitations of current ranking methods and propose an alternative strategy using Python.
+Our approach aims to provide a more accurate reflection of user preferences by considering multiple dimensions of user feedback.

 # II.
 Introduction